25 years ago - Roy Harper is born, the son of a forest ranger & a native american tribal leader's daughter.

 4 years ago - 21-year-old Roy joins the newly reformed original Titans, and brings in Jesse Quick & Argent from his government team.
 He battles Red Panzer alongside Donna Troy & Kyle Rayner.

 3 years ago - 22-year-old Roy & Nightwing build a new Outsiders team in the aftermath of Donna Troy's death & the end of their Titans team.

 2 years ago - 23-year-old Roy becomes the sole leader of the Outsiders when Nightwing leaves the team to become a cop.

 1 year ago - 24-year-old Roy joins all the surviving Titans in space to save Donna Troy.
-He gives Mia Dearden his old quiver & recruits Virgil Hawkins for the Outsiders.
+He gives Mia Dearden his old quiver.

 Roy Harper is called "Red Arrow" in modern comics, but that entire identity was an attempt to put him in a box, and a character like Roy completely defies that sort of thing.
 Arsenal is the black sheep of his entire generation of heroes, and one of the most dynamic characters comics has to offer.
 Sometimes a character might start out as someone's supporting character, but they grow past that and become something so much better.

 Arsenal's Comic History